cjsanjay/flask_nginx_docker_app/README.md

-A rest api application build using Flask-restful with basic auth
+A rest api application build using Flask-restplus with basic auth
 - Python PIL library wrapped inside Flask-restful interface
 - A post call to the rest api with url of the publically accesible image will invoke requested operation on to the image